 School of International Service

-Edward R. Lucas is an adjunct instructor in the School of International Service.
-He is also a post-doctoral research fellow at the Haifa Research Center for Maritime Strategy, University of Haifa.
+Edward R. Lucas is an assistant professor of military studies at the Royal Danish Defence College in Copenhagen.
 Prior to entering academia, he served for ten years as a maritime operations officer in the Royal Canadian Navy.

 Ph.D., International Relations, American University